concord-consortium/cloud-file-manager/readme.md

   3. Ensure you have a `.localhost-ssl` certificate directory in your home directory (create if needed, typically `C:\Users\UserName` on Windows) and cd into that directory
   4. Make the cert files: `mkcert -cert-file localhost.pem -key-file localhost.key localhost 127.0.0.1 ::1`
   5. Run `npm run start:secure` to run `webpack-dev-server` in development mode with hot module replacement

+### Testing in CODAPv3 and other projects

+The CFM is used as a npm library in CODAPv3, and possibly other projects as well.
+As you're making changes to this library, it can be helpful to test those changes within client projects without deploying.
+This can be done with yalc.

+[yalc](https://www.npmjs.com/package/yalc) provides an alternative to `npm link`.
+It acts as a very simple local repository for locally developed packages that can be shared across a local environment.
+It provides a better workflow than `npm | yarn link` for package authors.
+There are scripts in package.json to make this easier.

+To publish an in-development version of the CFM library, run:

+`npm run yalc:publish`

+To consume an in-development version of the CFM library, in the root directory of the client project:

+`npx yalc add @concord-consortium/cloud-file-manager`

+To update all clients that are using the in-development version of CFM, in the CFM project:

+`npm run yalc:publish`

+`yalc` modifies the `package.json` of the client project with a link to the local `yalc` repository. _This is a good thing!_ as it makes it obvious when you're using an in-development version of a library and serves as a reminder to install a fully published version before pushing to GitHub, etc. It also means that running `npm install` in the client project will not break the setup.

 ## Deployment